MRLintern/1D_Wave-Equation-MPI/README.md

 ## Background: Parallel Programming

 The parallel strategy used is Domain Decomposition.
-The problem (global domain) is decomposed into smaller domains (processes).
-"Workers" in the subdomains perform the calculations and then communicate the results with the master (global domain).
+The problem (global domain) is decomposed into sub-domains (smaller processes).
+"Workers" in the sub-domains perform the calculations and then communicate the results with the master (global domain).
 This [link](https://www.mcs.anl.gov/research/projects/mpi/tutorial/mpiexmpl/src2/io/C/main.html) provides a basic example behind the Master/Slave concept.

 ## Background: Wave Equation (A)